Emmzyleez/Person-api.hngx/DOCUMENTAION.md

 8. Start the development server:

 ## GitHub Repository
-The project is hosted on GitHub, and the repository contains essential files and resources: [GitHub Repository Link]
+The project is hosted on GitHub, and the repository contains essential files and resources: https://github.com/Emmzyleez/person-api-hngx

 ## Documentation
-Detailed documentation on how to set up, run, and use the API is provided in the repository's README.md file.
-Please refer to the README for comprehensive instructions.
+Detailed documentation on how to set up, run, and use the API is provided in the repository's [README.md file](https://github.com/Emmzyleez/person-api-hngx/blob/main/README.md).
+Please refer to the [README](https://github.com/Emmzyleez/person-api-hngx/blob/main/README.md) for comprehensive instructions.

 ## Hosting
-The API is hosted on a server with the following URL: https://myexistingdomain.com/api.
+The API is hosted on a server with the following URL: https://emmzyleez.pythonanywhere.com/api/

 ## Assumptions
 - The API successfully performs all CRUD operations.